Biography of John Donne

 1612: His eighth child is stillborn.

-1613: Son Nicholas was born but died within a few months.
+1613: Son Nicholas is born but dies within a few months.

 1617: He delivers his first sermon at St. Paul’s Cross.
-His twelfth child is still born.
-His wife Anne dies whilst giving birth.
+His twelfth child is still born and his wife Anne dies whilst giving birth.

 1622: Publication of first two of Donne’s sermons.